Robbers Roost Overnighter (The Stolen West)

 After leaving Honanki, the route immediately leaves the smooth gravel for more chunky and rugged jeep tracks.
 There are a couple steep climbs in the mix on these roads, so bring your legs!

 On the way up to Robbers Roost, Sycamore Pass Road can be steep and rugged at times, but it’s well worth the side trip.
 According to local legend, Robbers Roost was a hideout for bandits and bootleggers, although there’s no official history of the cave.
-There’s no doubt this off-the-beaten-path cave would make a great lair, and even a campsite, as some have done.
+There’s no doubt this off-the-beaten-path cave would make a great lair, and even a campsite, as some have done (note that this is not allowed, however).
 The cave features two windows with expansive views of the surrounding red rock and national forest.
 However, it’s not easy to get to.
 There’s quite a scramble involved to get up to it.

 After Robbers Roost, the route rejoins the smooth gravel before taking in a couple more jeep tracks.
 Note that at or around mile 37.3, I had originally routed it back to the Outer Limits Trail via a footpath up a wash.
 However, I was unable to verify that this trail is acceptable, although it was clearly beaten in (more so in some places).